 *Avoid barley; kamut; oats; rye; and spelt for three to six months if you are gluten intolerant.

-Nuts and Seeds (raw and unroasted only) Almonds
+Nuts and Seeds (raw and unroasted only), Almonds

 Brazil